SAFEHR-data/PIXL/README.md

 #### [Orthanc Anon](./orthanc/orthanc-anon/README.md)

-A DICOM node which wraps our de-identifcation and cloud transfer components.
+A DICOM node which wraps our de-identifcation process and uploading of the images to their final destination.

 #### [PIXL DICOM de-identifier](./pixl_dcmd/README.md)